 Furthermore, Tyrell N6’s feature set follows the blueprint provided by Amazona.de forum members who joined forces to create a concept for their ideal synthesizer.
-You read that right, Tyrell N6 was developed by Urs Heckmann, following a “dream synth” concept developed by the members of an online forum.
+You read that right; Tyrell N6 was developed by Urs Heckmann, following a “dream synth” concept developed by the members of an online forum.
 These are incredible times for us synth geeks.

 Ideal or not, Tyrell N6 is a virtual instrument that deserves to be in every music producer’s synthesis arsenal.
-At its core is a pair of oscillators with an additional noise generator and ring modulation.
+At its core are a pair of oscillators with an additional noise generator and ring modulation.
 Further down the signal chain, the synth features a couple of snappy ADSR envelopes, a twin filter design from an early prototype of U-He Diva, and a pair of host-syncable LFO modules with eight waveforms.